 These were the life circumstances of Yuliza Sanchez, a young Latina student living in San Diego.
 As early as 6th grade, Yuliza was at a crossroads of life: poised to break out and pursue her potential.
 Or, stand down and let her potential remain dormant.

 Enter MANA’s “Hermanitas” Youth Leadership Mentor Program -- a year-long, practical and inspirational “how-to” curriculum for Latinas, ages 12 to 18.
 Our Hermanitas program is designed to promote higher education, leadership development and peer support – all facilitated by a carefully selected one-to-one mentor.

 Through the program, Yuliza found two “hermanas” – sisters in Martiza Leon and Araceli Guzman.
 Latinas with a similar life story who had achieved personal and professional goals and successes; who had successfully navigated the educational systems from middle school to a university degree; who broke down social, economic, cultural and professional barriers along the way.
 Yuliza was mentored by Martiza and Araceli for seven years and she thrived.

 Yuliza learned how to develop and apply the necessary skills to continue beyond a high school diploma; to successfully apply and then be accepted to a 4-year university; to look within herself and find and grow the skills and confidence to realize her potential.

 Yuliza Sanchez was changed by MANA’s “Hermanitas Youth Leadership Mentor Program.
-She was a MANA de San Diego intern the Summer of 2018, and keeps in touch with the Hermanitas “Tias” program.
-She now embodies its purpose.
+She was a MANA de San Diego intern the Summer of 2018 and has now graduated from Humboldt State University with a degree in International Studies.
 She is a MANA Estrella.